150 Years of Women Changing Lives and Minds, 1874-2024

 How We Can Help You “Do Everything” for History Day

 The WCTU Archives is happy to work with History Day / History Fair researchers, whether you choose the national theme, Turning Points in History, or another topic for your project.
 Here’s what we offer:t

-- See our PDF with research topics and resource recommendations
+- See our PDF with research topics and resource recommendation

 - On-site research: for those who feel comfortable visiting in person for research, the Archives is open by appointment for individuals or teams of 2 to 3.

 - Consultation about your project by phone or email

 - Virtual interviews

 - Scans of photos and documents from our collection

 Our comprehensive digital resource, “Truth-Telling,” uses primary sources to document the conflict between Frances Willard and Ida B. Wells in the 1890s, and shows how their debate took place through newspaper articles and speeches.